pts/luuzcat/README.md

 (*): Except that for the i86 targets (8086 CPU or x86 real mode or x86 16-bit protected mode) some tricks are done to use more than 64 KiB of memory for (n)compress decompression with maxbits >= 15.
 On DOS, the available memory region after the first 64 KIB is used for the (n)compress buffers.
 On Minix i86 (and ELKS), the process is fork()ed (to 4 processes for maxbits =\= 15 and 5 processes for maxbits =\= 16), and pipe()s are used for communication between the processes; together they have enough memory for the (n)compress decompression.

 (**): Only true for gzip >=1.14.
 Earlier versions of gzip don't implement these checks properly.

+luuzcat also supports decompression of a compressed input file which is a concatenation of any of files of the supported compressed file formats above, except for Unix (n)compress (LZW).
+That's because it's impossible for (n)compress: it spans all the way to the end of the compressed file (EOF), it doesn't contain an end-of-stream marker.

 The following compressed file formats have been omitted from luuzcat because they need much more than 256 KiB of memory to decompress: bzip2, LZMA, lzip,